opendr-eu/opendr/docs/reference/engine-target.md

 #### SpeechCommand(prediction, confidence=None)
 Construct a new [SpeechCommand](#class_engine.target.SpeechCommand) object based from *prediction*.
 *prediction* is expected to be an integer designating the class and optional *confidence* a float between 0 and 1.

+### class engine.target.Category
+Bases: `engine.target.Target`

+This target is used for simple classification problems.
+Contains the predicted class or ground truth and optionally the prediction confidence.

+The [Category](#class_engine.target.Category) class has the following public methods:
+#### Category(prediction, confidence=None)
+Construct a new [Category](#class_engine.target.Category) object based from *prediction*.
+*prediction* is expected to be a string designating the class and optional *confidence* a float between 0 and 1.